 Test Third-Party Integrations

-If you set up any third-party integrations for your form, test them to ensure that they are working properly.
+If you set up any third-party integrations for your form, check to ensure that they are working properly.
 Common third-party integrations include email marketing platforms like MailChimp, payment processing tools like Stripe, and CRM software such as Salesforce.

 - Submit a test form.
 When the form is submitted, the information included will be passed through any third party tools that are integrated into your form.